al-ce/gopgrest/README.md

 ## API

-The following endpoints are valid for each table in the database with an `id`:

 | Endpoint                     | Method | Description                 | Request            | Response                                   |
 | ---------------------------- | ------ | --------------------------- | ------------------ | ------------------------------------------ |
 | `/`                          | GET    | Get structure of all tables | ---                | `application/json` (tables)                |